-Continuous export can export the following data types whenever they change:
+You can use continuous export to export the following data types whenever they change:

-- Security findings.
-Findings can be thought of as 'sub' recommendations and belong to a 'parent' recommendation.
+Findings can be thought of as "sub" recommendations and belong to a "parent" recommendation.
 For example:

-- The recommendation Machines should have vulnerability findings resolved has a 'sub' recommendation for every vulnerability identified by the vulnerability scanner.
+The recommendation Machines should have vulnerability findings resolved has a sub recommendation for every vulnerability that the vulnerability scanner identifies.

-If you’re configuring a continuous export with the REST API, always include the parent with the findings.
+If you’re configuring continuous export by using the REST API, always include the parent with the findings.

-You can configure continuous export from the Microsoft Defender for Cloud pages in Azure portal, via the REST API, or at scale using the supplied Azure Policy templates.
+You can set up continuous export on the Microsoft Defender for Cloud pages in the Azure portal, by using the REST API, or at scale by using provided Azure Policy templates.

-Configure continuous export from the Defender for Cloud pages in Azure portal
+Set up continuous export on the Defender for Cloud pages in the Azure portal

-If you're setting up a continuous export to Log Analytics or Azure Event Hubs by using the Azure portal:
+To set up a continuous export to Log Analytics or Azure Event Hubs by using the Azure portal:

-From Defender for Cloud's menu, open Environment settings.
+On the Defender for Cloud resource menu, select Environment settings.

-Select the specific subscription for which you want to configure the data export.
+Select the subscription that you want to configure data export for.

-Here you see the export options.
+The export options appear.
 There's a tab for each available export target, either event hub or Log Analytics workspace.

 Select the export frequency:

-- Snapshots – a snapshot of the current state of the selected data types that are sent once a week per subscription.
-To identify snapshot data, look for the field
+- Snapshots.
+A snapshot of the current state of the selected data types that are sent once a week per subscription.
+To identify snapshot data, look for the field IsSnapshot.

 - SQL databases should have vulnerability findings resolved